Developing good habits

-Start by identifying a time that fits into your day to day routine ie before / after school or after dinner.
-By finding a convenient time it is harder to find excuses.
+Start by finding a time that fits into your day to day routine.
+E.g. before/after school or after dinner.
+By finding an available time it is harder to find excuses.

-Slowly build up more vigorous exercises ie start with 10 minutes and gradually build up to 60 minutes most days.
+Build up to more vigorous exercise.
+Start with 10 minutes and each time add time so that you get up to 60 minutes most days.

 Be realistic with your physical activity goals!

-- Limit TV viewing, computers, i-pads and tablets etc to less than two hours per day
+- Limit TV viewing, i-pads and tablets, DVDs, computers to less than two hours per day.

-- If you think your child may have a weight problem then you should arrange for your child to be reviewed by your general practitioner (GP).
-This will include assessment of your child’s height and weight
+- If you think your child may have a weight problem then you should visit your general practitioner (GP).
+Your child’s appointment will measure their height and weight.